UK Heatwave 2026: When Will It End, and Every Record That's Fallen

 Sources

 Temperature and overnight records are from the Met Office June 2026 heatwave recap and its June-record news releases, with peak-day reporting from ITV News.
-Late-June 2026 figures are provisional pending Met Office ratification.
+The July third-heatwave timing and forecast peak are from the Met Office third-heatwave release and UKHSA heat-health alerts.
+All 2026 figures are provisional pending Met Office ratification, and forecasts beyond a few days can change.